thiae/MRI-Image-Recovery/README.md

 1. **Dataset Generation**:
    - Leveraged the provided generative model to create realistic MRI brain images.
    - Corrupted synthetic images to mimic the provided test set.
-   - Saved generated data to Google Drive for reuse.
+   - Saved generated data for reuse.

 2. **Data Preparation**:
    - Created `TensorDataset` and `DataLoader` objects for training and testing.